adaptco-main/A2A_MCP/docs/triadic_backbone_visualization.md

      are scheduled.

 At the center, the Qube Core fuses the three streams, spinning up the `attestation_cycle_id` that each sandbox run must include in the ledger.
+The resulting packet now binds to the immutable `WORLD_OS_INFINITE_GAME_DEPLOYED` anchor and carries the `APEX-SEAL` confirmation that Proof (QRH Lock), Flow (Governed Stability), and Execution (Operational Fidelity) all remain ZERO-DRIFT compliant.

 ## Canonical Flow Definition